North Korea unveils 'monster' new intercontinental ballistic missile at parade

 In a congratulatory message to Kim for the anniversary, Chinese President Xi Jinping said he intended to “defend, consolidate and develop” ties with North Korea, its state media said on Saturday.

-Reporting by Hyonhee Shin and Josh Smith; Additional reporting by Hyunyoung Yi in Seoul and Idrees Ali in Washington; Editing by William Mallard, Ros Russell and Frances Kerry
+Reporting by Hyonhee Shin and Josh Smith; Additional reporting by Hyunyoung Yi in Seoul; Andrea Shalal, Idrees Ali and David Brunnstrom in Washington; Editing by William Mallard, Ros Russell, Frances Kerry and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.